svt/gradle-yapp-publisher-plugin/README.md

 * A project type (for example, a java-library)
 * A publish target (for example, maven-central)

-*
+If you not give it a publish target one will be choosen from your set of plugins.
-It tries to identify the project and publish target depending on your configuration.
+It tries to identify the project target depending on your configuration.

-You can also configure the type and target TO-DO NOT YET REALLY
+You can also configure the type and target (only the target yet)

+### Quickstart

 1. Add the plugin to your plugins block: